How To Do Ecosystem Mapping

 This type of market research, however, is insufficient on its own.
 To assure success, equally meticulous ecosystem mapping is required.
 Who else is attempting to tackle the same problem or capitalize on the same opportunity?
 What are their innovations and solutions?
 What works well, what doesn’t, and where are the gaps in the system?

 Ecosystem mapping — also called landscape research, competitive scan, or a number of other related terms — involves a deep dive over a sustained period of time to understand the established and emerging competition.
 In traditional business, this expertise allows a social entrepreneur to be better or different (think SWOT analysis).
+For a complementary strengths-focused framework, see the SOAR analysis.
 Social impact work, allows an entrepreneur to understand where holes exist and what pain points are not currently being addressed by other mission-driven organizations (think gap analysis and theory of change).

 Ecosystem mapping requires more than a Google search.
 It requires more than an X-Y axis with six competitor logos on it.
 Sure, it’s tempting to look up “learn to code apps for 4th graders,” click on the first dozen links, and call it a day.
 But if you’re trying to launch a successful venture, it is well worth your effort to do much more than that.